Aniruddh160/Audio_transcription/README.md

 6. Provide a '.wav' file to diarize and transcribe.
 7. Wait for a few minutes and the ouput can be seen as a JSON below.

+For HUGGINGFACE token : The fix is go to HuggingFace and create a token for use it in the program by decclaring it as an environment variable:

+$env:HF_TOKEN="paste the token here", use this command in powershell in CLI.